taj-ny/kwin-gestures/README.md

 # KWin Gestures
-Highly customizable touchpad gestures for KDE Plasma 6.
+Custom touchpad gestures for Plasma 6.

 X11 is currently not supported.